Omega Flight: Publication history

-The Omega Flight team assembled by Jerome Jaxon first appeared in Alpha Flight #11–13 (June–August 1984).
+Omega Flight first appeared in Alpha Flight #11–13 (June–August 1984).

-The team assembled by the Master first appeared in Alpha Flight #110–112 (July–September 1992).
+A new lineup of the team is assembled by the Master in Alpha Flight #110–112 (July–September 1992).

-The next team known as Omega Flight was a group of heroes.
+The next version of the team, known as Omega Flight, is a group of heroes.
 The team made their first appearance in the one-shot Civil War: The Initiative (April 2007) and moved on to their own series, Omega Flight #1–5.

-The most recent team was a group of heroes assembled by Department H, who have only appeared in Avengers vol. 5, #9–10 (June 2013).
+The most recent incarnation of the team was a group of heroes assembled by Department H, who have only appeared in Avengers vol. 5, #9–10 (June 2013).

-Fictional team biography
+Team biography

 Jerry Jaxon's team

-The name of Omega Flight is originally used by a group of super-villains assembled with the specific purpose of killing the original Alpha Flight, particularly its founder, the original Guardian.

-Delphine Courtney, the robotic assistant to Jerry Jaxon, recruited superhuman operatives to join Omega Flight as part of Jaxon's revenge scheme against James McDonald Hudson.
-Jaxon had been Hudson's boss and blamed Hudson for his dismissal.
-All of Courtney's recruits had been members of the then disbanded Beta and Gamma Flights.
+Omega Flight is assembled with the purpose of "destroying Alpha Flight", particularly its founder, Guardian.
+Delphine Courtney, the robotic assistant to Jerry Jaxon, recruits superhuman operatives to Omega Flight using a device which heightens the operatives' feelings of paranoia and aggression.
+Jaxon had been Guardian's boss and blamed Guardian for his dismissal.
+All of Courtney's recruits were members of the disbanded Beta and Gamma Flights.
 It included: